-- Change your home/mailing address; - Want to change your beneficiary; - Are receiving workers' compensation benefits; - Are injured in an accident and you make a claim against an insurer or other responsible party; - Become disabled or return to work after such disability ends; - Enter the uniformed services of the united states; - Acquire a new dependent; - Have a change in marital status; - Have a dependent who no longer meets the plan's definition of a dependent to ensure that you receive proper cobra notice; or - Become eligible for Medicare.
+- Want to change your beneficiary; - Are receiving workers' compensation benefits; - Are injured in an accident and you make a claim against an insurer or other responsible party; - Become disabled or return to work after such disability ends; - Enter the uniformed services of the United States; - Acquire a new dependent; - Have a change in marital status; - Have a dependent who no longer meets the Plan's definition of a dependent to ensure that you receive a proper COBRA notice; or - Become eligible for Medicare.
 Medicare eligible retirees may self-pay for medical and prescription drug coverage through a fully insured plan.
 See page 13 for retiree eligibility requirements.